 Proper feeding, hoof care, and management are critical for supporting hoof health.
 If your horse is recovering from or at risk of founder, our nutritionists can help you develop a balanced feeding plan to address laminitis risk and optimize hoof health.

 A debilitating and painful condition, founder affects the laminae and the coffin (pedal) bone in the equine foot.

-The laminae are the two layers of finger-like protrusions that interlock or interdigitate with each other to form the structure that holds the hoof wall onto the hoof.
-The laminae also support the coffin bone.
+The laminae are the two layers of finger-like protrusions that interlock or interdigitate with each other like Velcro to form the structure that holds the hoof wall onto the internal structures.
+The laminae also help support the coffin bone.

 The coffin (pedal or P3) bone is the bone that rests in the cradle of the hoof, and it plays a key role in hoof form and function.
 It is the first bone in the boney column of the leg to absorb the shock of the footfall, and its proper function is critical to limb circulation.

-Radiographs show the degree of coffin bone rotation, sole and wall thickness, toe length and, sometimes, concurrent abscesses.
+Radiographs show the degree of coffin bone rotation, coffin bone sinking (also known as distal descent), sole and wall thickness, toe length and, sometimes, concurrent abscesses.
 This information can help your veterinarian, farrier and nutritionist work together to relieve your horse’s pain with corrective foot care, feed changes, housing changes and medications.

 Laminitis vs. Founder

 The terms “laminitis” and “founder” are often used interchangeably by horse owners.
 However, a distinction can be made between the acute phase of laminitis versus ongoing chronic issues.

 Acute laminitis or a “bout of laminitis” typically refers to the sudden onset of pain related to weakening of the laminae.